symphoniacloud/cicada/README.md

 using and/or building CI and CD (Continuous Delivery or Continous Deployment) tools and processes.
 My current tooling preference for CI and CD automation is GitHub Actions - however one of the areas I don't love about GitHub Actions is its UI - especially for notifications and cross-repository status.

-Cicada is an application that you can attach to your GitHub account and get useful data about your GitHub Actions workflows, and other
+Cicada is an application that you can attach to your GitHub account and use to get useful data about your GitHub Actions workflows, and other
 Github activity.

 Here is an example of Cicada's home screen: